adyork/intro-to-apis-taxamatch/_episodes/03-working-in-python.md

 ## Example with ERRDAP: json to data frame

 Let's go through another example using the ERDDAP API to get the same data as the last example.
-Except this time we will revieve the data as json and get it into a data frame.
+Except this time we will review the data as json and get it into a data frame.

 [Example notebook link](https://gist.github.com/adyork/1a4840324f8ce7e48b018cde5f44e836)